 - Percent fat: the ratio of fatty tissue to total body tissue

 - Regional Values: all of the above data but for individual regions, including arms, legs, and trunk (something no other measurement method can provide)

 It is a very low-dose x-ray.
 In fact, total radiation exposure is less than a daily dose from environmental sources.
-The DXA scan procedure is also relatively quick and generally takes less than seven minutes (depending on body size).
+The DXA body composition analysis scan procedure is also relatively quick and generally takes less than seven minutes (depending on body size).

 The individual being tested remains fully clothed and lies still in a supine position for the duration of the x-ray.
 At the end of the study, a technician will provide you with a printout of your results.

 The body is composed of water, protein, minerals, and fat.
 Body composition is the body’s relative amount of fat to fat-free mass.
 Those with optimal body composition are typically healthier, move more easily and efficiently, and in general, feel better than those with less-than-ideal body composition. *Achieving a more optimal body composition goes a long way toward improving your quality of life and overall wellness.